8 Best Renters Insurance Companies in Texas of 2026

 If you have high-value possessions, note that the standard policy will only cover up to your personal property limit.

-To make sure that your jewelry is insured to its full value, you need to add a rider to your policy.
+To ensure your jewelry is insured to its full value, you need to add a rider to your policy.

 A rider or endorsement adds more benefits to your basic renters insurance policy.